 - Pay Evil unto Evil: Kohlhaas manages to put it out of his mind that though the people who wronged him were nobles and corrupt government officials, by pillaging Saxony he's destroying the property of farmers and yeomen like himself.

 - Self-Fulfilling Prophecy: Whatever may be written on that mysterious piece of paper, the Elector of Saxony believes it's important to his future and is desperate to read it.
 His very anxiety over the prophecy is his undoing.

-- Very Loosely Based on a True Story: Michael Kohlhaas existed and did lay waste to the countryside in the 16th century.
+- Very Loosely Based on a True Story: A man named Kohlhaas existed and did lay waste to the countryside in the 16th century.
 The letter that Martin Luther writes to Kohlhaas in this story is similar to one Luther actually wrote.

 - Villain Protagonist: Kohlhaas, repeatedly making his mercenaries set fire to several towns.
 He mellows in the second half.